 Being a small city, Galesburg does not have a public transit system used by locals to get to and from work.

-The education level of Galesburg citizens is a little higher than the average for US cities and towns: 21.05% of adults in Galesburg have at least a bachelor's degree.
+The citizens of Galesburg are slightly better educated than the national average of 21.84% for all cities and towns, with 21.05% of adults in Galesburg having a bachelor's degree or advanced degree.

 The per capita income in Galesburg in 2022 was $78,616, which is wealthy relative to North Dakota and the nation.
 This equates to an annual income of $314,464 for a family of four.